 Geography Of Canada

-Land makes up 91.08% of the country’s area while water makes up 8.92%, with a total area of 3,511,022.6 square miles and 344,079.95 Square miles respectively.
+Land makes up 91.08% of the country’s area while water makes up 8.92%, with a total area of 3,511,022.6 square miles and 344,079.95 square miles respectively.
 The country’s coastline stretches for 151,484.7 miles, and it touches the three oceans of Pacific, Atlantic, and Arctic.
 The nation’s border with the US extends for 5,525.85 miles.
-Canada is second to Russia in territorial size and its total area measures slightly smaller than that of China and the US.
 The country’s highest point is Mount Logan, with an elevation of 19,551 feet and the lowest point is in the Atlantic Ocean.
-Canada’s population is approximately 36,508,003 people it is mainly urbanized society.
+Canada’s population is approximately 36,508,003 people.
+Its population is mainly urbanized.

 The Largest And Smallest Provinces Of Canada

 Quebec is the largest province in the country, occupying 15.4% of the country’s total area.
 Its land area is 523,603.95 square miles while its water area is 71,787.2 square miles and its total area is 595,442.88 square miles.

 The second-largest province is Ontario accounting for 10.8% of the nation’s total area.
 The province’s land and water areas are 354,341.78 square miles and 61,256.65 square miles respectively while the total area is 415,598.43 square miles.

 British Columbia, occupying 9.5% of the country’s total area, is the third-largest province.
 Its land area is 35,7216.3 square miles while its water area is 7547.91 square miles and its total area is 364764.22 square miles.

 Prince Edward Island is the smallest province, and it accounts for a mere 0.1% of the country’s entire area.
 The province has a total area of 2185.3 square miles, all of which is land area.